ConvertKit/convertkit-wordpress/TESTING.md

 ## Next Steps

-Once your test(s) are written and successfully run, submit your branch via a new [Pull Request](https://github.com/ConvertKit/convertkit-wordpress/compare).
+Once your test(s) are written and successfully run locally, submit your branch via a new [Pull Request](https://github.com/ConvertKit/convertkit-wordpress/compare).

-This will trigger a GitHub Action, which will run the above tests.
+It's best to create a Pull Request in draft mode, as this will trigger all tests to run as a GitHub Action, allowing you to double check all tests pass.

+If the PR tests fail, you can make code changes as necessary, pushing to the same branch.
+This will trigger the tests to run again.

+If the PR tests pass, you can publish the PR, assigning some reviewers.